 Other agencies also are shuffling their career executives to new positions.
 As Federal News Radio reported, the Agriculture Department transferred its chief information officer to be the deputy procurement executive.
 The transition is part of USDA’s major effort to reorganize management, including the deputy assistant secretary for management and possibly others in the CXO community.

-Others are concerned the decision to move Interior SESers are
+Others are concerned by the decision to move Interior SESers.

 Sen. Tom Udall (D-N.M.) questioned whether Interior’s reassignments had a disparate impact on executives close to retirement age.